 Your images are priceless, too, so please make it a priority to protect them so that you have them for years to come.
 Below are my tips on how you can preserve your images and keep them safe.

 The #1 way to protect and preserve your wedding images is by creating an heirloom of your wedding day.
 Once your final images are ready, our in-house design specialist will create a pre-design of your wedding album to help you envision what your first family heirloom could look like.
-You’ll schedule a virtual meeting to view the pre-design, customize your album in one single sitting, and help you select your wall art.
-If your initial booked collection didn’t include an album, be sure to schedule a design consultation to learn more about the options available to you.
+You’ll schedule a virtual meeting to view the pre-design, customize your album in one single sitting, and in less than a few weeks time, you’ll have your wedding album in your hands.

 Get your photos on your walls

 Get your images on your walls so that you can be reminded of your wedding day on a daily basis.
-You’ll be able to review options during your virtual design consultation.
+You’ll be able to review options for artwork during your virtual design consultation.

 Make Parent Albums

 One of the best ways to say “thank you” to your parents for their love and support during your wedding planning (and more) is through a parent album.
 Your wedding day is such an important day for you and your spouse, but it’s just as important to your parents!
 As a parent myself now, nothing would make me happier after my daughter’s wedding than to have an album of her wedding day to re-live again and again, and I’m sure any parent would feel the same way.
 After all, I think you can agree that parents don’t want to sit in front of a computer looking at an online gallery.
 Parents, more than anyone, value tangible albums that you can touch and feel, and I don’t blame them!
 Looking through our wedding album is always so special to me.